AviatrixSystems/Controller-HA-for-AWS/README.md

 9. What do I need to do after I change the controller name?
    - Please delete the CFT stack and then create a new CFT stack using the new controller name.

+10. How do I update from v3 to v4 CloudFormation template?
+   - If you are currently running a 7.2+ AWS Controller AMI with the v3 CloudFormation stack, you can update to the v4 template to address the security issue with the public Lambda function URL being over-permissive.
+Starting from v4, the public Lambda function URL has been replaced with a private API Gateway endpoint accessed via VPC PrivateLink.
+You can perform a direct stack update using the v4 launch template, which is faster than deleting and recreating the stack.
+However, if there are any changes to the controller configuration, deleting the current stack and recreating a new stack is recommended.

 ### Troubleshooting